Tan Yunxian

-Tan Yunxian (談允賢; 1461–1554) was a Chinese physician during the Ming dynasty.
+Tan Yunxian (談允賢; 1461–1554) was a Chinese female physician during the Ming dynasty.

 Life

 Tan's grandmother was the daughter of a physician.
 In fact, one reason Tan's grandfather married her grandmother was to learn medicine himself.
 Two of her grandparents' sons, including Tan's father, were able to pass the jinshi examinations, and they became officials.
 Due to the fondness her grandparents had for her, which evidence shows was directly related to her intellect, her grandparents passed on their medical knowledge to Tan.
 Tan's grandmother left her medical manuals and tools upon her deathbed to be passed onto Tan.
 Tan inherited many medical documents from her grandparents.
 She studied these medical works day and night.
 However, she did not start implementing this knowledge until she herself became ill.

 Tan Yunxian's family background and their involvement in medicine is crucial to her future success in the field herself.
 Although her family was well equipped and acclaimed, she herself insisted that her family is more known for their Confucian studies and only considers medicine as a secondary skill.
 Especially given her unique position as a female doctor in the 15th century, it seems odd that she would not use her lineage to help her career, however, it does speak to her character and how she went about her professional career.

 Tan Yunxian later married, raised four children, and practiced medicine on women.
 Out of these four children, two were sons.
 Both of these sons died at a young age, ending her family line, according to patriarchy.
 However, her daughters carried on her mitochondrial DNA.
 Tan lived a longer life than most people at this time, dying at the age of 93.